White Sox vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have won 56.2% of the games this season when they were favored on the moneyline (18-14).
+- The White Sox are 19-14 in games they were listed as the moneyline favorite (winning 57.6% of those games).

-- The White Sox have a 52.4% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the White Sox have an implied win probability of 53.5%.

-- Chicago has combined with opponents to go over the total 39 times this season for a 39-43-6 record against the over/under.
+- In the 89 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 40 times (40-43-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!